🔥How the Premier League table would look had matches not been cancelled🔥

 Our algorithm

-20 per cent of the vote counts for a goal, so a 100 per cent prediction equates to a 5-0 win.
+20 per cent of the vote counts for a goal, so a 100 per cent swing equates to a 5-0 win.